4ms/tf-a-stm32mp25/readme.md

 Modifications:
 -------------
-- allow compilation on a macOS host
+- Allow compilation on a macOS host
-- add BAREMETAL_IMAGE_LOADER build flag:
+- Add BAREMETAL_IMAGE_LOADER build flag:
-  - Builds BL2 and its DTB requirements
+  - Builds BL2 with an embedded device tree DTB
-  - BL2 performs some hardware init (PMIC, DDRRAM, ...) and then loads a baremetal binary app from the FIP file, and excecutes it in EL3 Secure mode.
+  - BL2 performs some hardware init (PMIC, DDRRAM, ...) and then loads a baremetal binary app from the FIP file, which it excecutes in EL3 Secure mode.
-  - BL31 (TF-A Secure Monitor), BL32 (OP-TEE), BL33 (U-Boot) are not built or used
+  - Does not build or run BL31 (TF-A Secure Monitor), BL32 (OP-TEE), or BL33 (U-Boot).

 Building: